aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settableglobalizationsettings/_index.md

 ```

-Gets the name of "Grand Total" label in the PivotTable.
+Gets the name of the "Grand Total" label in the PivotTable.

 **Remarks**